Barcelona - Bayern Munich: How to watch, stream, odds, team news

 Team news

-Barcelona will likely be without the injured Ousmane Dembele who hasn’t featured since having surgery on his hamstring in February, but could be part of the squad.
+Barcelona have Ousmane Dembele on the bench.
+The Frenchman hasn’t featured in nine months and had surgery on his hamstring in February, but he could be a great option off the bench.
+The rest of the lineup is as expected with De Jong and Vidal charged with supporting Messi and Suarez up top.

-Bayern are without Benjamin Pavard who has an ankle injury, but apart from that they have a fully fit squad to choose from as Alphonso Davies sat out of training with a slight adductor problem but is expected to be fit.
+Bayern are without Benjamin Pavard who has an ankle injury, while Alphonso Davies shook off a slight adductor problem to start and experienced duo Thiago Alcantara and Ivan Perisic start for Bayern.

 What they’re saying